Our Research Team

 Dr. Melissa Meierhofer

-Melissa [Missy] is a Postdoctoral Researcher.
-She received her Ph.D. from Texas A&M University, after which she found herself at the Finnish Museum of Natural History, University of Helsinki-Finland, as a Visiting Researcher and then Postdoc from August 2019–July 2025.
+Melissa (Missy) is a Postdoctoral Researcher.
+She earned her Ph.D. from Texas A&M University in 2020 and conducted her Fulbright-EDUFI research at the Finnish Museum of Natural History, Finland, from 2019 to 2020.
+She continued there as a Postdoctoral Researcher from 2020 to 2025.
 She is a trained ecologist focusing on evidence-based conservation and management.
+She holds a sUAV (drone) license, which she uses to study and monitor bat populations in the field.
+Email Missy.
+Read her publications.

 Mattea Lewis, Phd student